vbookshelf/Scary-TV-Triggered-by-Computer-Vision/README.md

 ## Scary TV Triggered by Computer Vision

-In progress...

 This project uses a Raspberry Pi 3, OpenCV and the MediaPipe pose detection model to trigger a scary portrait on a smart TV.

 When the model detects that someone has sat down in front of the TV, the code triggers a portrait to come to life and scare the person.

 The code keeps triggering as long as a person's two shoulder landmarks are detected.
-To stop the video hold up one hand.
+Hold up one hand to stop the video.
 If the model detects that your wrist is above your shoulder, the video will stop playing and the code will terminate.

 This setup uses a cellphone camera that's connected to the Raspberry Pi via wifi.
 Because the camera is not plugged into the Raspberry Pi or into the TV, you have the flexibility to place it anywhere.

-Placing the camera low down and close to where the person needs to sit, means that the person will have to be sitting before his or her shoulders will appear on camera - people walking around the room will not trigger the code.
+By placing the camera low down and pointing it at a very specific location you will ensure that the video will only trigger if a person is seated in one specfic place.
+People walking around the room will not trigger the video because the upper part of their bodies will not appear on the camera.

 <br>